jSchmidt-design/irTactile/README.md

 - Le Mans Ultimate
 - Automobilista 2

+Whenever switching the simulator, irTactile has to be restarted.

 ## Channel Mapping

 ![Image description](channel_assignment.png)

 irTactile works like an audio mixer console.
 To get any output the available audio sources have to be routed to a channel of a specific audio device.
 Even if there is only one physical device configured it is possible to define multiple channel mappings.
-But only the mapping which points to the currently configred audio device will be active.
+But only the mapping which points to the currently configured audio device will be active.
 This allows simple switching between the mappings i.e. for testing without actually modifying the real mapping.

 Channel mapping not only allows to route a stream to a channel.
 It is also possible to apply filters and or mix multiple audio streams.
 More details are provided in the Audio Mixer section.